 For more information on Ms. Smith’s work, and to order copies of any of her books, please visit zadiesmith.com

 As I said before, this list could be infinite.
-There is no shortage of inspiring authors for us female entrepreneurs to look to for words of wisdom!
-That said, these 5 women in particular have really touched my life with their work, taught me a lot about myself, and have inspired me to be the best at what I do – just as they all are themselves!
+There is no shortage of inspiring authors for us creative entrepreneurs to look to for words of wisdom!
+That said, these 5 women, in particular, have really touched my life with their work, taught me a lot about myself, and have inspired me to be the best at what I do – just as they all are themselves!

-Have you read anything by any of these badass female authors?
+Have you read anything by any of these badass authors?
 Comment below!